mireiialvarez/Assignment-1-/README.md

 # Exercise 1 - Mireia Alvarez

-This repository contains Exercise_1.ipynb and two text files:
+This repository contains the code named Exercise_1.ipynb and two text files required to run the code:
   - englishsongs.txt
   - spanishsongs.txt